nginx/unit-docs/source/configuration.rst

    .. warning::

-      Unit's state can change its structure between versions and shouldn't be edited by external means.
+      Unit's state can change its structure between versions and must not be edited by external means.

    On the machine where the *reference* Unit instance runs, find out